Should You Buy Solar Shingles? (2024 Guide)

 It can take as little as one to two days or as long as seven days to install solar shingles.
 The exact timing depends on the specifics of your project, including the condition and size of your roof and the number and type of tiles used.

-Solar shingles may pay for themselves eventually, but they are pricier and less efficient than solar panels.
+Solar shingles may pay for themselves eventually, which makes them a good investment for many homes.
+They are pricier and less efficient than solar panels.
 As a result, the break-even point or payback period will likely take longer than the average 8–9 years quoted for solar panels.

 How long do solar shingles last?